Sandwich Free Lunch Box Ideas and Other Tips – When your kid doesn’t like sandwiches what do you pack? Ideas and tips for sandwich-free lunches.

 White Bean Dip with Veggie Dippers

 This post was brought to you by Sargento Cheese.
-I am a proud brand ambassador and thank you for supporting companies and brands that I partner with.
-Partnerships allow me to create more unique content and recipes for you.
 This post contains affiliate links.
 As always, all opinions are my 100% own.